-A362, extension 6268
+A362, extension 6268 Monday-Thursday Friday

-Monday-Thursday 8: Friday 8:

-8:00 am-8:00 pm 8:00 am-4:30 pm
+8:00 am-8:00 pm 8:00 am-4:30 pm\

 The Health Services staff is committed to promoting your total health and well-being.
 Registered nurses staff Health Services and a physician is available on a part-time basis.
-Most of the following health services are available without charge to students:
+Most of the following health services are available free or at a minimum charge to Harper students:

 - · Treatment for minor injuries and illnesses

 - Testing services including strep throat, mononucleosis, pregnancy, sexually transmitted diseases, and vision and hearing screening

-- · Allergy injections
+- Allergy injections

-- Medication for minor illnesses
+- · Medication for minor illnesses

 - Information and counseling for personal health concerns

 - · Wellness programs and activities

-- Health education literature
+- · Health education literature

 - · Temporary medical parking permits

-- · A rest area
+- A rest area

-All visits to Health Services are strictly confiden-
+All visits to Health Services are strictly confidential!

-Drug, Alcohol, Wellness Network (DAWN)

-A362, extension 6268
+Drug, Alcohol, Wellness Network (DAWN) A362, extension 6268